-memory, including the context.
-These 101% matches will be always overwritten in TM when the segment is confirmed in the editor.
-There are 3 types of In-context match, which can be set for jobs (see TM Match Context and Optimization
+An in-context match is a segment that not only exactly matches a segment already stored in the translation memory, but also has the same context.
+These 101% matches will be always overwritten in the TM when the segment is confirmed in the Editor.
+There are 3 types of in-context matches which can be set for jobs (see our article on TM Match Context and Optimization

 for more information).